eplcord/epl/README.md

   * Turns out its incredibly easy to get the React Native Discord client to change its endpoints
     * It also uses `window.GLOBAL_ENV` when starting and only requests an uncompressed JSON gateway
 * Reactions
+  * No custom emojis until guilds are implemented
+* Protobuf settings sync
+  * Note: the protobuf is a somewhat outdated decompiled schema from an older version of the RN Discord app

 Some stuff in progress:
 * Mutual friends list
 * Admin api
   * Ignoring the guild paths for now
-* Settings sync
+* Favourite gifs
-  * We have the protobufs compiling but no work has been done on user settings yet

 Some things I'm definitely adding Eventually™ are:
 * Presence
 * Guilds
-* Favourite gifs
-  * Requires settings sync
 * Threads

 Things that at some point I want to add: